- Sex and Men With Cancer: Overview

-- After surgery, sex can cause bleeding or pull the stitches.
-Sex may also raise your chance of an infection.
+- After surgery, sex might cause bleeding or pull the stitches.
+Sex may also raise your chance of infection.
 Ask your surgeon when it’s safe to try sex again.

-- Some types of cancer, like cancer of the bladder, may cause bleeding in the genital area.
-If bleeding gets worse after sex, talk to your doctor about it.
+- Some types of cancer may cause bleeding in the genital area.
+If you have bleeding after sex, talk to your doctor about it.

-- During cancer treatment with chemo or radiation, your immune system may not work very well and you can get all kinds of infections.
+- During chemo or radiation treatment, your immune system may not work very well and you can get all kinds of infections.
 Ask your doctor if sex is too risky.
-Most doctors say that if you are well enough to be out in public, you are well enough to have sex.
+Most doctors say that if you are well enough to be out in public, it’s OK to have sex.

-- There are things you can do to try to prevent urinary tract infections.
+- Urinary tract infections can be a problem, but there are things you can do to help prevent them.
 Some of the germs that can start infections in the bladder or genital area can be washed away by emptying the bladder just after sex.
-Some doctors also suggest washing the genital area before sex and drinking extra fluids.
+Some doctors also suggest washing the genital area before and after sex and drinking extra fluids.

-- If you notice any sores, bumps, or warts on your partner’s genitals, or any kind of discharge, find out what’s going on before you decide if it’s safe for you to have sex with this person.
+- If you notice any sores, bumps, or warts on your partner’s genitals, or any kind of discharge, find out what’s going on to decide if it’s safe for you to have sex with this person.

 Do you have other questions?

-You might have many questions that haven’t been addressed here.
-Don’t be afraid or embarrassed to discuss them with your doctor or other members of your healthcare team.
-Write them down now so you’ll remember to ask them at your next visit.
+You might have many questions that haven’t been discussed here.
+Don’t be afraid or embarrassed to ask your doctor or other members of your healthcare team.
+Write them down now so you won’t forget to ask them at your next visit.

 Sometimes your doctor might say things that you don’t understand.
 Speak up – let the doctor know if something didn’t make sense to you.
 Ask the doctor to try again to tell you what you need to know.
 If you still have trouble, a nurse or social worker can often help with questions.